NVIDIA/aistore/README.md

 ### Open Format

-As of the v2.0, AIS targets utilize local Linux filesystems - examples including (but not limited to) xfs, ext4, and openzfs.
+AIS targets utilize local Linux filesystems - examples including (but not limited to) xfs, ext4, and openzfs.
 User data is stored *as is* without any alteration.
 AIS on-disk format is, therefore, fully defined by the local filesystem chosen at AIS deployment time.
 The implication is that you can access your data with and without AIS, and without any need to *convert* or *export/import*, etc.

 > Your own data is [unlocked](https://en.wikipedia.org/wiki/Vendor_lock-in) and immediately available at all times.